uken/knuckles/README.md

 Provides hostname-based load balancing for HTTP and WebSocket requests.

-Configuration is stored in `etcd`, having no downtime during reconfiguration.
+Configuration is stored in `redis`, having no downtime during reconfiguration.

 # Usage